azevedolab/sandres/README.md

 <P>&nbsp;</P>
 <B>Message posted on October 10, 2021.</B>

 SAnDReS 2.0 is now available for download.
-Right now, only Linux version.
-This month (October/2021), I will upload the new Windows versions.
+Right now, only Linux version is ready.
+This month (October/2021), I will upload the new Windows version.
 Thank you very much for your patience.
 <P>&nbsp;</P>
                                             Dr. Walter F. de Azevedo, Jr.
 <P>&nbsp;</P>
 <P>&nbsp;</P>